dappnode/DAppNodePackage-SSV/README.md

 Note - You will need SSH or direct console access to your Dappnode in order to use it to generate your operator keys.

-_Warning: This package is separate from the Original SSV Prater Package.
-If you participated in the first V1 SSV testnet "Primus" please be sure to create a new operator account for this iteration of the SSV Testnet._

-_Warning: This package has been modified for the Jato V3 Testnet, which will be restarted in Mid-February 2023.
-SSV Shifu Operators must upgrade to this version of the package or higher in order to continue operating on the network._
+_Warning: This package has been modified for the Jato-V2 Testnet, which will be restarted in Mid-September 2023.
+SSV Jato-v1 Operators must upgrade to this version of the package or higher in order to continue operating on the network._

 ## Generate Operator Keys

-**DO NOT** Reuse keys from the V1 "Primus" Testnet or V2 "Shifu"; You need to create new keys and register them [here](https://app.ssv.network/join/operator/register) .
+**DO NOT** Reuse keys from the V1 "Primus" Testnet or V2 "Shifu"; You need to create new keys and register them [here](https://app.ssv.network/join/operator/register) or [https://beta.app.ssv.network/join/operator/register](https://beta.app.ssv.network/join/operator/register) **before September 18, 2023**.

 You'll need a keypair in order to run an operator on SSV.
 To generate a new keypair, you will need access to a terminal on a machine connected to the Internet with Docker installed, such as your Dappnode.
 You need to run the following command :